Elisabeth Mann Borgese

 should become the common heritage of mankind, and,

 in the interest of present and future generations,

 Mann Borgese, E. (1999) 'Was kommt hinter dem Horizont?',

 mare – Magazine of the Oceans, mareverlag GmbH & Co.
 OHG, No. 16, pp. 33.

-Message from the President of IOI
+Message from the IOI Patron

 The International Ocean Institute is the legacy of its founder Prof Elisabeth Mann Borgese who devoted the best part of her life to the inspiring and worthy mission of integrating the ethical and moral dimension into the global governance dimension.
 She helped to fashion the constitution of the ocean – the United Nations Convention on the Law of the Sea (UNCLOS) – as an instrument for the peaceful use of ocean services and resources for the benefit of all humankind.

 The direct impact of the human imprint on the ocean, combined with the interdependent nexus of ocean and climate change calls for a new vision and a new direction in the sustainable governance of the ocean, its seas and their resources.